 The data used for this study comprised variety of foods and drinks from twelve food groups consumed by the households as a whole during the previous 24 hours.
 Every food item in the meals was coded.
 Dietary diversity was measured by summing the number of foods or food groups consumed over a reference period.
-The HDDS which ranged between 0-12 was used to measure household's dietary diversity and also ranked accordingly into high dietary diversity or food secure (< 6 = 0) (FAO, 2008).
+The HDDS which ranged between 0-12 was used to measure household's dietary diversity and also ranked accordingly into high dietary diversity or food secure (6-12 = 1) and low dietary diversity or food insecure (< 6 = 0) (FAO, 2008).